Rize (film): Production

 The film Rize was written and directed by David LaChapelle.
-Working alongside LaChapelle were executive producers Ishbel Whitaker, Barry Peele, Ellen Jacobson-Clarke, Stavros Merjos, and Rebecca Skinner.
-Rize focuses on the African-American communities of Clowns and Krumpers in South Central Los Angeles.
+Working alongside LaChapelle were executive producers Ishbel Whitaker, Barry Peele, Ellen Jacobson-Clarke, Stavros Merjos, and Rebecca Skinner, but filmed in early-mid 2004.
+Rize focuses on the African-American communities of clowns and krumpers in South Central Los Angeles.
 Most of these dancers are young, poor, and would be classified as "at risk."
 Director David LaChapelle follows these dancers from rehearsal to Battlezone, an annual dance competition, alternating between footage of the dancing and interviews with the dancers and their families.

-The film is set in the outskirts of South Central Los Angeles–areas like Inglewood and Compton that have become synonymous in the American popular imagination with deviances of all kinds, due to representations in news media, music, and film.
+The film is set in the outskirts of South Central Los Angeles–areas such as Inglewood and Compton that have become synonymous in the American popular imagination with deviances of all kinds, due to representations in news media, music, and film.
 However, LaChapelle does not begin the film in the present day.
 Focusing instead on the history of racial conflict in South Central, including footage of the Watts riots of 1965 and the 1992 Rodney King riots.

 LaChapelle situates his film deliberately within a racially specific violence.
 The film is dedicated to a dancer named Quinesha (Lil Dimples) Dunford, who was killed with a 13-year old friend in a 2003 drive-by shooting, and not one of the dancers within the film is without a story like Quinesha's to tell.